s-manish-rao/Static/readme.md

-I have created a website for music management known as HellMusic
+It is a website for music management known as HellMusic